For Saint-Jean-Baptiste Day we celebrate the iconic Eurovision 1988 winner Céline Dion

 At times when she has shown her quirky side, you could be forgiven for wondering whether you’re watching an iconic diva or someone’s slightly embarrassing aunty.
 There’s a whole afternoon worth of material to dig up if you’re looking through her silliest, strangest and most loveable moments, but the unmissable ones are probably her kooky dancing on stage with Steve Aoki at Omnia Nightclub, her “take a kayak” interview, getting down at a Lady Gaga concert, and her Carpool Karaoke with James Corden.

 Continuing one of the most successful careers to emerge from the contest, Céline is showing us she does indeed go on (and on).
-On her latest album ‘Courage’, which she released at the end of last year, she again teamed up with some big-name producers and writers including Sia, David Guetta and Sam Smith.
-It peaked at number 2 on the Australian album chart and she is planning to resume a world tour in 2021.
+On her latest album, released in 2019, ‘Courage’, she again teamed up with some big-name producers and writers including Sia, David Guetta and Sam Smith.
+It peaked at No. 2 on the Australian and UK album charts and reached No.1 in the Billboard 200 in the United States.
+In 2019 she embarked on her tour to promote the album, 'Courage World Tour'.
+The COVID pandemic has put a pause on the tour.
+It is set to recommence in August this year and finish in 2023.